progressive-identity/privacytech-resources/README.md

-# Privacy Engineering and Privacy Techresources
+# Privacy Engineering and Privacy Tech resources
 A list of resources to know more about privacy tech and privacy engineering practice

-## Top Privacy engineering book and guides
+## Top Privacy Engineering book and guides

 - [Privacy Engineering: A Data Flow and Ontological Approach, by Ian Oliver](https://www.amazon.fr/Privacy-Engineering-Dataflow-Ontological-Approach/dp/1497569710)
 - [The Architecture of Privacy: On Engineering Technologies that Can Deliver Trustworthy Safeguards](https://www.amazon.com/Architecture-Privacy-Engineering-Technologies-Trustworthy-ebook/dp/B014LPOXU2)